-The workgroup developed the following focus areas for use as minimum standards for the collaborative care model used to manage chronic pain:
+The workgroup developed the following focus areas for use as minimum standards for the collaborative care model used to manage chronic pain and summaries of what is meant to be included in each focus area.
+For elaboration on these summaries and examples, see more detail on pages 8-12 by stakeholder group.
+Additional detail is designated by page, below.